Cricket Camps & Courses

 For those playing hard ball don’t forget to bring any kit you might have.
 If you don’t have any it’s not a problem but you will need to bring a box to wear when batting.
 We can lend you anything else you need.

 For our indoor courses we do broadly the same thing although we will have a softball indoor game instead of a hard ball game due to the hall size.
 We run the Junior & Senior Indoor Cricket Leagues in Surrey, so we love indoor cricket matches – they are a lot of fun and everyone can get involved!

 Some children wear their whites, some tracksuits and some wear our Twenty20 shirts they’ve picked up from other activities with us.
 You can also buy a Twenty20 shirt, at cost price, from our website if you’d like.
 Delivery is around two weeks so make sure you order as early as you can, so you have it for the camp.

 The English summers aren’t perfect, but we don’t have many days lost thankfully.
 We always try to get outside if we can, so we recommend some warm/wet weather clothing but on the odd occasion it’s too bad we’ll be inside the clubhouse or pavilion.
 We try to run some quizzes, maybe show some appropriate DVDs, which will usually be cricket related and aim to keep everyone amused as much as possible with a range of activities but there won’t be any indoor cricket other than possibly the favourite “Changing Room Cricket” which everyone loves!

 End of the Day and Extended Day

 At pick up we ask you to sign your child out and make sure you’ve taken everything home.
-We have extended days available for an additional hour before and after at most camps at additional cost.
+We have extended days available for an additional 30 minutes before and one hour after at most camps at additional cost.

 If you have any questions about our camps & courses please give us a call on 03455 20 20 29 or email us.